 1. Local SEO Targeting "Microneedling Near Me" and Acne Scar Treatment Searches

 - Target condition-specific keywords: Add pages for "microneedling for acne scars," "microneedling for fine lines," and "microneedling for hyperpigmentation."
+Include device-aware phrasing where relevant, such as SkinPen microneedling or Dermapen treatment, for patients who search by brand or tool.
 These attract patients searching by problem, not just treatment.

 - Add FAQs and rich content: Answer common questions about cost, number of sessions, downtime, and expected results directly on your service pages.
 This builds topical authority and captures featured snippet positions.